 Revolver is a cafe with a rustic vibe.
 There are two seating areas, the secondary called “Archive” which has a large spacious communal table and features a showcase of various coffee brewing paraphernalia to satisfy any coffee nerd.
 All of their coffee is imported from a variety of coffee roasters–mostly from North America, but some from overseas.
 They’re all freshly roasted within a few days of landing on their shelves.
 If you don’t know much about coffee, I encourage you to ask your barista for their signature “Brew Flight,” which is one coffee brewed via three different methods (French Press, AeroPress, and Clever).
 Make sure to grab a pastry as well, since they’re baked fresh and brought daily from their sister bakery, Crema in North Vancouver.

 All of their coffees are very lightly roasted, which surface the natural flavours of the coffee cherry.
-On first sip, flavours of stone fruit such a plum, cherry, or peach may touch your palate–others of chocolate; these are flavours that are frankly missing for low grade coffees.
+On the first sip, flavours of stone fruit such a plum, cherry, or peach may touch your palate–others of chocolate; these are flavours that are missing from low-grade coffees.
 Revolver sets themselves apart from other cafes by opting to not serve coffee from drip coffee machines.
 Your choices are something from the pour over bar or something from the espresso bar.
-This is intentional because one of the greatest things that work against our best interest, is the drip coffee machine.
+This is intentional because one of the greatest things that work against our best interest is the drip coffee machine.
 Invented to solve the ever growing problem of getting coffee into our mouths in the least amount of time possible, the drip coffee maker produces one of the most bitter and flavourless cups of coffee.
 And therein lies the problem: drip is what we’ve acclimated to.

 Pour over is the most popular brewing method for the main reason that it produces a very smooth cup of coffee with the least amount of acidity–both characteristics that you want in a cup.
 You’ll find Revolver’s staff, including co-owner George Giannakos, extremely knowledgeable and friendly.
 I learned almost all of what I know about coffee sourcing, roasting, and brewing from him.